Howe of Fife

-The Howe of Fife is the broad, low-lying valley of the River Eden, lying between the Ochil Hills and the Lomond Hills in Fife, Scotland.
+The Howe of Fife (Scottish Gaelic: Srath Aodann) is the broad, low-lying valley of the River Eden, lying between the Ochil Hills and the Lomond Hills in Fife, Scotland.
 Howe, in Scots means a hollow or a plain bounded by hills.
 The alternative terms Laich of Fife and the Valley of Eden have fallen from use, as has Stratheden, save for the hospital near Cupar.

 Cupar-based Howe of Fife RFC take their name from the area.